metaclass-nl/tutorial-api-platform/README.md

 a simple application with api platform and the react client generator.
 Each chapter has one 'api' branche in git and one 'react' branche.
 The 'api' branches only contain api code, the 'react' branches contain both api code and react code.
 If you are only interested in the api side you can skip the react branches.
 The api branches only use the Swagger UI and curl for testing and do not depend on react.

 In addition to this tutorial an [extended react client generator](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.

+As of api-platform version 2.6 the standard distribution contains a nextJS client instead of the react client.
+This tutorial does not (yet?) have nextJS branches.

 Chapters and branches
 ---------------------